-Autodesk Exchange Apps - Information for AutoCAD and AutoCAD Vertical Developers
+Autodesk App Store - Information for AutoCAD and AutoCAD Vertical Developers

-You will be presented with a detailed list of requirements for publishing on Exchange when you first register to be a publisher.
+You will be presented with a detailed list of requirements for publishing on Autodesk App Store when you first register to be a publisher.
 The information that follows is a summary.
 If there are any differences, then the online Publisher Agreement takes precedence.

 All content types

-- Your product must be relevant to (and usable with) AutoCAD® 2014, or any of these AutoCAD 2014 vertical products: AutoCAD® Architecture, AutoCAD® Electrical, AutoCAD® ecscad, AutoCAD® Mechanical, AutoCAD® MEP, AutoCAD® Civil 3D® and must run on any Windows operating system supported by the AutoCAD 2014 product (including both 32-bit and 64-bit versions).
-If you indicate compatibility with one or more vertical products you are responsible for testing your App with that product.
-You can also indicate the compatibility with AutoCAD 2013 (or its vertical listed above).
-For AutoCAD Apps only, you may also indicate compatibility with AutoCAD 2012.
+- Your product must be relevant to (and usable with) AutoCAD® 2018 or any of these AutoCAD 2018 vertical products: AutoCAD® Architecture, AutoCAD® Electrical, AutoCAD® Mechanical, AutoCAD® MEP, AutoCAD® Civil 3D® and must run on all Windows operating system supported by the AutoCAD 2018 product (including both 32-bit and 64-bit versions).
+If you indicate compatibility with one or more vertical products, you are responsible for testing your App with that product.
+You can also indicate the compatibility with AutoCAD 2017/2016/2015 (or its vertical listed above).

 - The ‘documentation’ information you provide when submitting your app will be used to create a standard format HTML page, and must allow the user to quickly understand how to use your product.
 You can reference additional information (for example, additional help files posted on your website) from the standard HTML documentation.

-- We strongly recommend you make use of the standard Exchange store app installer we create for you.
-The default user privilege for the store apps is Windows 7/Windows 8 Admin User.
-The installer we create for your app will require elevated user privileges to install. if you don’t use our standard installer template to install or If you do not wish to have elevated user privileges for your app installer, then this must be very clearly documented in the description of your product displayed on the store.
+- We strongly recommend you make use of the standard Autodesk App Store installer we create for you.
+The default user privilege for the store apps is Windows 7/Windows 8/Windows 8.1/Windows 10 Admin User.
+The installer we create for your app will require elevated user privileges to install.
+If you don’t use our standard installer template to install or if you do not wish to have elevated user privileges for your app installer, then this must be very clearly documented in the description of your product displayed on the store.

 - Your product must be ‘ready to go’ as soon as it’s installed.
 It must not require the user to manually copy or register files, or manually edit AutoCAD setting (such as support paths).
 The new autoloader mechanism we’ll describe later will help you avoid this.